cyberark/secretless-broker/design/secretless-e2e-tests-dnd.md

 ```

 A `Service Definition` is a JSON object that specifies the lifecyle methods of a Service (start, stop).
     1. `start_command`.
 This command sets up the service and outputs any meaningful information as part of the JSON output.
-The JSON output must be written to the named pipe which is passed in as the second argument to the command.
-The first argument is the Service Configuration.
-The JSON output of any given Service must have a well-defined and documented schema.
+The value is an array to avoid CLI ambiguity.
     2. `stop_command`.
 This command carries out any required regardless of test outcome.
-It is important for the test runner to ensure that this is run on both success and failure
+It is important for the test runner to ensure that this is run on both success and failure.
+The value is an array to avoid CLI ambiguity.
     3. `service_type`.
 This is optional and for the future.
 The `service_type` specifies a internal implementation of a Service.
 The internal implementation come from a standard library provided by and maintened by the Infrastructure team.
 ```
 {
-  "service_name": "mysql_service",
-  "service_type": "myql",
+  "service_type": "mysql",
-  "start_command": "mysql_start.sh",
+  "start_command": [ "mysql_start.sh"
-  "stop_command": "mysql_stop.sh"
+  "stop_command": [ "mysql_stop.sh" ]
 }
 ```